GDesigns49/gdesigns49-service-generating-interface/README.md

 # gdesigns49-service-generator
-A website that generates services provided by GDesigns49
+An interface that generates services provided by GDesigns49.